ismaelpzex/fuel-price-spain-API/README.md

 # FuelPriceSpainAPI

 FuelPriceSpainAPI is a Fastify-based RESTful API that provides up-to-date information on fuel prices at gas stations across Spain.
 This API is containerized using Docker and leverages PostgreSQL as its database.
-The application includes several endpoints for accessing fuel price data, which can be explored via the documentation available at [http://localhost:4000/docs](http://localhost:4000/docs).
+The application includes several endpoints for accessing fuel price data, which can be explored via the documentation available at `/docs`.

 ## Features

-- **Real-Time Data**: Automatically fetches the latest fuel prices from the official government website twice a day.
+- **Real-Time Data**: Automatically fetches the latest fuel prices from the official Spanish government website twice a day.
 - **Comprehensive Coverage**: Includes data from gas stations across all provinces in Spain.
 - **Containerized**: Fully containerized using Docker for easy deployment and scalability.
-- **Detailed Documentation**: API documentation is provided using Scalar, accessible at [http://localhost:4000/docs](http://localhost:4000/docs).
+- **Detailed Documentation**: API documentation is provided using Scalar, accessible at `/docs`.

 ## Prerequisites